-Attendance requirement for assistantship
+8. Attendance requirement for PhD students with assistantship/scholarship

-If a Ph D student's attendance falls below 75% in any course during a month, he/she will not be paid assistantship for that month.
-Further, if his/her attendance again falls short of 75% in any course in any subsequent month in that semester, his/her assistantship will be terminated.
-A research scholar after having completed the course work must attend to his/her research work on all working days and mark attendance except when he/she is on duly sanctioned leave.
-The requirement of 75% attendance will apply as above, on daily attendance except in cases where longer leave has been duly sanctioned within the leave entitlement of the student.
+If a PhD student's attendance falls below 75% in any taught course(s) during a month, s/he will not be paid assistantship/scholarship for that month.
+Further, if his/her attendance again falls short of 75% in any course in any subsequent month in that semester, his/her assistantship/scholarship will be terminated.
+A research scholar, after having completed the course work, must attend to his/her research work on all the working days and mark attendance except when s/he has been sanctioned leave.
+The requirement of 75% attendance will apply as above on daily attendance except in cases where longer leave has been duly sanctioned within the leave entitlement of the student.

-For the above purpose, if 75% works out to be a number that is not a whole number, the immediate lower whole number will be treated as the required 75% attendance.
+For the above purpose, if 75% works out to be a number that is not a whole number, the immediate lower whole number will be treated as the attendance.

-Further regulations governing PhD students
+9. Further regulations governing PhD students

-The PhD degree of the University may be conferred on a candidate who fulfils all the requirements detailed in the rules approved by the Academic Council.
+The PhD degree of the University may be conferred on a student who fulfils all the requirements detailed in the rules approved by the Academic Council.
 Some of the important regulations are given below.

-• Applications for PhD registration, that is, for entry to a course of study and research leading to a PhD degree, must be made to the University on the approved form.
-The date of registration is normally the date of joining the programme.
-However, in exceptional cases, the date of registration may be advanced by a maximum of six months by the Academic Council if it is convinced that the candidate has spent adequate amount of time on the research earlier.

-- The academic programme of all the PhD candidates in a Department/Centre will be co-ordinated by the DRC/CRC as per the rules and regulations of the University on the recommendation of the SRC. - The supervisor shall be either a full-time member of the academic staff or a recognized staff member of the University.
+- 1. Applications for PhD registration, that is, for entry to a course of study and research leading to a PhD degree, must be made to the University on the approved form.
+The date of registration is the date when candidate registers for Pre-PhD courses.
+However, in exceptional cases, the date of registration may be advanced by a maximum of six months by the Academic Council if it is convinced that the student has spent enough time on the research earlier. - 2.
+The academic programme of all the PhD students in a Department/Centre will be coordinated by the DRC/CRC as per the rules and regulations of the University upon recommendation of the SRC. - 3.
+The supervisor shall be a full-time member of the TERI University academic staff or an adjunct faculty member with a PhD.
+S/he shall have peer reviewed publications.
 S/he shall be appointed during the first semester.
-If necessary, the Academic Council on the recommendations of the supervisor, through the DRC/CRC, may appoint joint supervisor(s) (not exceeding two) from within or outside the University.
-Normally, there should not be more than two supervisors for a candidate from within the University.
-Appointment of any joint supervisor would not be permitted after a lapse of 18 months from the date of registration of the candidate, except in cases where none of the supervisors are in the University for a year or more at a stretch. - The DRC/CRC shall meet from time to time to review the progress of each candidate in course work, as well as research, by any means, including oral examination of the candidate, if necessary.
-It shall also recommend, after due consultation with the supervisor(s), such steps to the candidate that are necessary to improve his/her performance.
+If desirable, the DRC/CRC, based on the recommendation of the SRC, may appoint joint supervisor(s) (not exceeding two) from within or outside the University.
+Appointment of any joint supervisor would not be permitted after the comprehensive examination of the student, except in cases where none of the supervisors is available to supervise for a year or more at a stretch. - 4.
+In the event of the supervisor being unavailable for supervision the SRC will recommend to the DRC that another faculty member be appointed as supervisor from within or outside the SRC.

-The progress of each candidate will be monitored by the SRC and the DRC/CRC.
+The progress of each student will be monitored by the SRC and the DRC/CRC.
 For this purpose, the following procedures will be followed.